 This doesn’t happen only around Stanford University and with jams.
 At Columbia University, student participants were exposed to either 6 different varieties of Godiva chocolates or 30 different varieties.
 Yes, those exposed to the 6 were much more likely to subsequently select a box of Godiva chocolates rather than a cash payment for participation in the study.

 Your customers want choices and variety.
 But not too much.
-The article in the Journal of Personality and Social Psychology in which the Stanford/Columbia research was reported begins with the epigram “Ne quid nimis.
+The article in which the research was reported begins with the epigram “Ne quid nimis.
 (In all things, moderation).”

 For your profitability: Sell Well: What Really Moves Your Shoppers